tsthuti/tsthuti/README.md

 my name is tanisha and i am a first-year student in the computing and financial management program @ the university of waterloo! 📚
 - i am currently working on perfecting my full-stack development skills 👩‍💻
+- on the lookout for summer 2025 internship opportunities 👀

 <!---
 tsthuti/tsthuti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.